OSU football: Beavers can't keep pace with high-powered Buckeyes

 The Buckeyes, a favorite to play in the College Football Playoff, started fast and never let up in their 77-31 victory.

 The Beavers simply had no answers defensively and gave up the most points in program history.
-The previous high had been 69 against Oregon last season and Washington in 2013.
+The previous high was 69, against Oregon last season and Washington in 2013.

 It also tied the most points the Buckeyes have scored in a season opener.